Frequently Asked Questions

 What services does the Cataloging Unit provide?

-The Cataloging Department is responsible for helping the Cornette Library serve its dual mission of providing access to information resources for the University community and acting as a cultural and intellectual resource for the region by:
+The Cataloging Unit is responsible for helping the Cornette Library serve its dual mission of providing access to information resources for the University community and acting as a cultural and intellectual resource for the region by:

 - producing bibliographic records for the online catalog which:

 - describe the physical nature of a work,

 - supply appropriate terms (authors, subject, titles) by which these records may be searched and retrieved, and